 If you’re a music fan and don’t mind a drink, there are few better places than this.
 The sound here is excellent, the bar’s lined with perusable soul and reggae vinyls, and come the evening dancing feels almost obligatory.
 Gregory Isaacs deep cuts and smoky mezcal make for an intoxicating mix.

-What to drink: The Plymouth (€14), with gin, capers, lemon zest and tonic.
+What should I drink?
+The Plymouth (€14), with gin, capers, lemon zest and tonic.

 Even if it does skirt the Marais’s chicest shopping areas, Martin has remained grounded.
 With its exposed beams, stone walls and low-lit main space, the only trend this Boulevard Beaumarchais hangout follows is design comme à la maison – and that makes it all the cosier.
 It’s run by the exuberant Loïc Martin, formerly a bartender at top restaurant Au Passage.